Betinsss/CSEL-302-2A-LAT/README.md

 ## Probability and Statistics

-Probability implies 'likelihood' or 'chance'.
+**Probability** implies 'likelihood' or 'chance'.
 When an event is certain to happen then the probability of occurrence of that event is 1 and when it is certain that the event cannot happen then the probability of that event is 0.

-In statistics, we use various measures to summarize and describe data.
+**Statistics**, using various measures to summarize and describe data.

-Four fundamental measures are:
+**Four fundamental measures are:**

 Mean (Average): It's the sum of all values divided by the number of values.
 Median: It's the middle value when data is sorted, or the average of the two middle values if there's an even number of values.
 Variance: It quantifies the spread or dispersion of data points from the mean.
 Standard Deviation: It's the square root of the variance and measures the average deviation from the mean.

-Data Visualizations can reveal patterns, trends, and insights that might be hard to see in raw data.
+**Data Visualizations** can reveal patterns, trends, and insights that might be hard to see in raw data.

 ## Linear Regression
 A statistical method used in the field of data analysis and predictive modeling.
 It's particularly useful in understanding and modeling relationships between a dependent variable (target) and one or more independent variables (features or predictors).